-- 1. The Group's investments in the above domestic unlisted stocks are not held for short-term profit.
-The management thinks that if fluctuations in short-term fair value of such investments are recorded in profit or loss, the accounting treatment would not be consistent with the investment planning.
+1. The Group's investments in the above domestic unlisted stocks are not held for short-term profit.
+The management thinks that if fluctuations in short-term fair value of such investments are recorded in profit or loss, the accounting treatment would not

+- be consistent with the investment planning.
 Therefore, it is determined that these investments are designated as measured at FVTOCI. - 2.
-From January 1, 2021 to December 31, 2021, the Group made \$13,200 thousand of new equity investment in Ability Asia Capital II Outstanding Transformation Growth Limited Partnership ; As of December 31, 2021, the Group had \$13,200 thousand of accumulated equity investment in the above limited partnership, which accounted for 1.58% of the total subscription amount.
-The Group plans to make \$40,000 thousand of total investment in the limited partnership. - 3.
+In July, 2021, the Group made \$13,200 thousand of new equity investment in Ability Asia Capital II Outstanding Transformation Growth Limited Partnership; the limited partnership equity has a capital distribution of \$210 thousand on November 15, 2022 in accordance with the contractual agreement; As of December 31, 2022, the Group had \$12,990 thousand of accumulated equity investment in the above limited partnership, which accounted for 1.58% of the total subscription amount.
+The Group plans to make \$40,000 thousand of total investment in the limited partnership. - 3.Using March 9, 2022 as the base date, ABILITY ASIA CAPITAL CORP. reduced its capital by cash and cancelled 38,540 thousand shares of its common shares, totaled \$385,400 thousand, with capital reduction rate of 20%.
+400 thousand shares held by the Group were cancelled due to the capital reduction, and the returned capital was \$4,000 thousand. - 4.
+Using May 3, 2022 as the base date, Yen Hsing Textile Co., Ltd. reduced its capital by cash and cancelled 12,486 thousand shares of its common shares, totaled \$124,865 thousand, with capital reduction rate of 20%.
+1,747 thousand shares held by the Group were cancelled due to the capital reduction, and the returned capital was \$17,464 thousand. - 5.
+Using May 15, 2022 as the base date, YI TONG FIBER CO., LTD reduced its capital by cash and cancelled 44,265 thousand shares of its common shares, totaled \$442,649 thousand, with capital reduction rate of 50%.
+670 thousand shares held by the Group were cancelled due to the capital reduction, and the returned capital was \$6,707 thousand. - 6.
+Using October 21, 2022 and December 30, 2022 as the base date, Ability I Venture Capital Corp. reduced its capital by cash and cancelled 16,000 thousand shares of its common shares, totaled \$160,000 thousand, with capital reduction rate of 33.73%.
+480 thousand shares held by the Group were cancelled due to the capital reduction, and the returned capital was \$4,800 thousand. - 7.
 Using June 10, 2021 as the base date, Ability I Venture Capital Corp. reduced its capital by cash and cancelled 29,070 thousand shares of its common shares, totaled \$290,700 thousand, with capital reduction rate of 38%.
-872 thousand shares held by the Group were cancelled due to the capital reduction, and the returned capital was \$8,721 thousand. - 4.
-Using July 21, 2020 as the base date, Ability I Venture Capital Corp. reduced its capital by cash and cancelled 8,500 thousand shares of its common shares, totaled \$85,000 thousand, with capital reduction rate of 10%.
-255 thousand shares held by the Group were cancelled due to the capital reduction, and the returned capital was \$2,550 thousand.
+872 thousand shares held by the Group were cancelled due to the capital reduction, and the returned capital was \$8,721 thousand.